INL/clariah-fcs-endpoints/README.md

 #### The center profile

-Official location for INT:  https://centres.clarin.eu/restxml/22 (We need to update this if we want to make resources visible for the aggregator running at Språkbanken)
+Official location for INT:  https://centres.clarin.eu/restxml/22 (We need to update this if we want to make resources visible for the aggregator running at Sprï¿½kbanken)

 Testing location: http://localhost:8080/blacklab-sru-server/registry/clarin_center_ivdnt.xml